Space shuttle Columbia was the first shuttle to reach space when it was launched from NASA's Kennedy Space Center on Apr. 12, 1981.

-As the shuttle went through the final minutes of its re-entry on Feb.
-1, 2003, NASA lost contact with the shuttle over Texas.
 Controllers spent several minutes trying to hail the shuttle as the families of the astronauts waited at the expected landing site at the Kennedy Space Center.

 As the communications blackout lengthened, and video footage emerged of a large flying object breaking into pieces, it became clear that the crew had not survived.

 According to a crew survival report released by NASA in 2008, the crew likely lived through the initial breakup but fell unconscious quickly as the cabin depressurized.
 They died as the shuttle broke up around them.
 According to the crew survival report, their remains were retrieved from the ground and identified through DNA and dental records.

 Commander: Rick Husband

 Payload Commander: Michael Anderson